- How do patients find out about your service?

 We founded the organization based on the experience of one woman, Donna Rogers.
 You can read more about this story under "About Us: History."

 Are there similar organizations in Colorado or in the U.S. that do what you do?

 There are no organizations in Colorado that currently provide the breadth of services that Sense of Security provides for breast cancer patients.
 Some organizations in Colorado do exist to provide transitional housing, emergency assistance, housekeeping, support for alternative treatments, pleasurable outings, one-time stipends of aid, or prepared food if you are unable to cook for yourself.
-Visit Financial Resources for a listing.
-There are a handful of similar organizations around the country as well.
+Visit findhelp.org and you can search for all forms of assistance available to you by zip code and type of assistance.

 Regarding your criteria, what treatment procedures do you consider "active treatment?"

 Sense of Security defines active treatment as conventional chemotherapy treatments, and/or radiation treatments.
 We also assist patients who are within 2 months of a cancer-related surgery (reconstruction and related complications do not qualify).
 Hormonal therapies when administered alone do not qualify for our program, except Herceptin.
 However, if they are administered in conjunction with a qualified treatment, one could medically qualify for our program.

 How many people have you helped?

 As of December 2022, Sense of Security provided aid to nearly 2,200 grantees who finished the program.
 We maintain a wait-list which is addressed as quickly as possible.